Nesurion/TakeOutTheTrash/README.md

 TakeOutTheTrash
 ===============

-A little Ruby script that deletes files, wich are older than a spezified time peroid.
+A little Ruby script that deletes files, which are older than a specified time.

 Usage